Hilton Anatole: History

+In 1995 Wyndham Hotels, a company owned by the Crow family, took over management of the hotel, renaming it the Wyndham Anatole Hotel and expanding the meeting facilities.
+It was the largest hotel in the South until the opening of the Sheraton Dallas Hotel in 1998.

-In 2005, management of the Anatole transferred from Wyndham International to Hilton Hotels Corp., now Hilton Resorts, and the hotel was re-branded as the Hilton Anatole.
-Since becoming a Hilton, Crow Holdings and Hilton have invested over $185 million in enhancements to the hotel, including refurbished guest rooms & suites, upgraded meeting space, new restaurants & bars, and a new center Atrium (Grand Atrium).
+In 2005, Hilton Hotels assumed management and the hotel was renamed the Hilton Anatole.
+Crow Holdings and Hilton invested over $185 million in renovations to the guest rooms, meeting space, restaurants & bars, and a new center Atrium.
 The Anatole is rated Four Diamonds by AAA Travel.

-As of 2011, the Anatole has been host five times to QuakeCon, the largest LAN party in North America.
+As of 2011, the Anatole had been host five times to QuakeCon, the largest LAN party in North America.
 The Anatole also hosts the annual Crystal Charity Ball, one of the largest single night charitable events in the United States.
 The Anatole is also the site for A-Kon, the longest running anime convention in the US.

 In 2014, Hilton announced the opening of Geppetto's Marionette Theater as a collaborative venture with Le Theatre de Marionette.